-While contingency budgets are disclosed separately in Board memos and approved by the Board of Directors for each capital construction contract, this practice, allows Contractors to know early on the amount of potential revenue that could be earned on the contract from change orders.
+While contingency budgets are disclosed separately in Board memos and approved by the Board of Directors for each capital construction contract, this practice allows Contractors to know early on the amount of potential revenue that could be earned on the contract from change orders.
 When this occurs, Contractors may be more prone to propose activities that could increase project costs - a potential financial risk to Valley Water.
 Valley Water executives explained that disclosure of the contingency budget allows the Board of Directors to know the level of funding dedicated within their representational zone.
 Other agencies do not establish contingency budgets and instead require governing body review and approval of each change or allow the contingency budgets for unforeseen circumstances only.

-Delegation of Review and Approval Authority of Change Orders Needs Consistency

-Each capital contract has a financial threshold established that delegates review and approval authority of change orders.
-These authorization thresholds can vary from project to project.
-Valley Water's CEO (or designee) can approve change orders up to the dollar amount of the contingency budget.
-Valley Water used dollar amounts as thresholds, rather than percentages, to set staff-delegated approval authorities for change orders, which adds a greater complexity to change order management, as shown in Table 4.
-For two Water Utility contracts, the Engineering Unit Manager and Deputy Operating Officer had approval authority for changes valued up to \$5,000 and \$10,000, respectively.
-For the two other Water Utility contracts, the Engineering Unit Manager and Deputy Operating Officer were authorized to approve changes up to \$100,000 and \$250,000, respectively.
-For the two Watershed contracts, with construction management outsourced, for example, the Board authorized Deputy Operating Officer approval of contract changes for one contract up to \$50,000, while on the other contract, authorized changes up to the contingency amount of \$165,000.
+Delegation of Review and Approval Authority of Change Orders Needs Consistency delegated approval authorities for change orders, which adds greater complexity to change order management, as shown in Table 4.
+For two Water Utility Capital Division contracts, the Engineering Unit Manager and Deputy Operating Officer had approval authority for changes valued up to \$5,000 and \$10,000, respectively.
+For two other Water Utility Capital Division contracts, the Engineering Unit Manager and Deputy Operating Officer were authorized to approve changes up to \$100,000 and \$250,000, respectively.
+For two Watersheds Design and Construction Division contracts, with construction management outsourced, for example, the Board authorized Deputy Operating Officer approval of contract changes for one contract up to \$50,000, while on the other contract, authorized changes up to the contingency amount of \$165,000.
 Streamlining the financial thresholds for delegated review and authorization facilitates the effectiveness of service delivery.